Stay Tuned for Weekly Updates

 5. Grassroots and Community-Based Scouting

 Some labels focus on grassroots initiatives to discover hidden talent.
-For example, mobile recording studios or local community programs identify promising artists in areas often overlooked by mainstream channels.
+Mobile recording studios or local community programs identify promising artists in areas often overlooked by mainstream channels.

 This approach highlights that great talent can emerge from anywhere, and labels are increasingly willing to invest in unique voices and diverse backgrounds.